 ‘Also, she’s an amazing live performer – I’ve got a stalls ticket so I can get really close and dance.
 Should be a great concert!’

-Lady Gaga has described the Born This Way Ball as an ‘electro-metal pop-opera’ – the performance is divided into five acts and focuses on political and social themes such as discrimination, self-love and government control.
+Lady Gaga described the Born This Way Ball as an ‘electro-metal pop-opera’ – the performance was divided into five acts and focused on political and social themes such as discrimination, self-love and government control.

 It was a dramatic and theatrical show – full of energy and delivering all of the hits that the excited crowd had hoped to experience.
 A memorable concert.